jliu1219/academic-kickstart/content/home/publications.md

 - [arXiv:2210.06539](https://arxiv.org/abs/2210.06539)
 - Presented at [NeurIPS 2022](https://openreview.net/forum?id=zofwPmKL-DO) as an accepted paper
 - Presented at [QIP 2023](https://indico.cern.ch/event/1175020/page/27680-accepted-talks) as an accepted paper
-- To present at [IEEE QCE 2023](https://qce.quantum.ieee.org/2023/) as an invited talk
+- Presented at [IEEE QCE 2023](https://qce.quantum.ieee.org/2023/) as an invited talk

 **Efficient quantum algorithm for nonlinear reaction-diffusion equations and energy estimation**